biruk-tariku/Password_Generator/README.md

 # Password_Generator_python

 the code defines a function `generate_password` that generates a random password based on certain criteria, and it also appends the generated password to a file named "passwords.txt."
-Here's how the code works:
+Here's how the code works :

 1. The `generate_password` function takes five arguments:
    - `length`: The desired length of the password.